Police Misconduct

 Lynn police officers were called to break up a loud party.
 The plaintiff and his friend had been drinking.
 When the police officer told him to leave, the plaintiff explained that he was waiting for his ride.
 The officer placed him under arrest.
 The plaintiff explained that he was recovering from shoulder surgery and asked to be handcuffed in the front.
 Instead, the officer cuffed him behind his back and pulled up on the handcuffs, re-separating his shoulder.
 The officer has many civilian complaints filed against him alleging brutality.
 The jury awarded the plaintiff $58,700 in damages.
 After adding attorneys’ fees paid by the defendant, the total was $112,000.

-The firm sued the same officer again when he fractured the arm of a woman whose family had called the police for help in getting her medical attention.
+We sued the same officer again when he fractured the arm of a woman whose family had called the police for help in getting her medical attention.
 The police officer twisted her arm, resulting in a spiral fracture.
 The City of Lynn ultimately settled the case.
 After the second suit, the officer was finally fired from the police force.

 In a different town, a police officer grabbed a young man’s arm and fractured his elbow without any lawful reason to touch him.
 Our client needed four operations to repair his elbow.
 He was not arrested or charged with any crimes, and the police officer never filed a written report about the incident.
 The town fired the police officer.
-The firm negotiated a confidential settlement.
+We negotiated a confidential settlement.

 WRONGFUL DEATH